 Double-length values have the same range as real numbers.
 The difference is in the number of significant digits.
-Double-length values may have a maximum of 26 significant octal digits.
+Double-length

 Double constants are decimal numbers which are converted to their equivalent double-length octal value.

 A double expression is a suffix Polish notation, i.e., an algebraic notation, which -- in contrast to the parentheses notation of common algebra -- omits the use of parentheses, brackets, and braces, using only operands and operators, arranged in sequence in such a manner that operations are executed in order of priority.